7Block Labs

 Summary:

-This comprehensive guide delves into the technical intricacies of enforcing NFT royalties through on-chain and off-chain mechanisms, providing decision-makers with practical insights, best practices, and real-world examples to optimize royalty compliance in their blockchain projects.
+In this detailed guide, we'll explore the ins and outs of making NFT royalties work, both on-chain and off-chain.
+It's packed with practical tips, best practices, and real-life examples to help decision-makers ensure smooth royalty compliance in their blockchain projects.

 Introduction